THE LAYMAN’S QUANT LEXICON

 Quantitative Analysis

-The use of mathematical and statistical techniques to study behavior and predict outcomes.
+The application of mathematical and statistical techniques to study behavior, predict outcomes, and make data-driven decisions in finance.

 Quadratic Variation